apache/whimsy/README.md

 at the ASF simpler, there are plenty of places for Apache committers to get involved.
-Bugs or improvement suggestions for the many [tools available on Whimsy](https://whimsy.apache.org/committers/tools) or [list of public datafiles](https://whimsy.apache.org/test/dataflow.cgi) are always appreciated.
+Bugs or improvement suggestions for the many [tools available on Whimsy](https://whimsy.apache.org/committers/tools) or [list of public datafiles](https://whimsy.apache.org/test/dataflow.cgi) are always appreciated, and please join us on the [public #whimsy channel on Slack](https://the-asf.slack.com/).

 If you have an idea for a new Whimsy tool, [email us](mailto:dev@whimsical.apache.org?subject=Tool-Idea)!
 The PMC supports a rich server environment, so deploying a new tool is as simple as proposing a .cgi with a bit of Ruby code.
-We also have deployments of Rack and Sinatra apps, and use JavaScript and Wunderbar for most of the UI building in most tools.
+We also have deployments of Rack and Sinatra apps, and use JavaScript and Wunderbar for most of the UI building in many tools.
 The Whimsy server also supports direct access to Apache SVN or git repositories, making consuming data simple.

 The Whimsy committers are always looking for new ideas to improve processes